cdracars/SafeSync/README.md

 ./easy-setup.sh

 # That's it!
 The wizard will:
+# • Check and install Git and monitoring tools for you
+# • Offer to install GitHub CLI for automatic repository creation
+# • Create SSH keys and set up GitHub connection securely
 # • Find your 3D printing configs automatically
 # • Help you set up any folder for backup
-# • Guide you through Git setup
+# • Create GitHub repositories automatically (if you want)
-# • Get everything working in minutes
+# • Get everything working in minutes with minimal effort
 ```

 ### 🛠️ Manual Setup (Power Users)